-Many native plants can appear to be very similar to exotic introduced weed species.
+Many native plants can appear to be very similar to introduced weed species.
 While carrying out bushland regeneration or general weeding, many indigenous species can be wrongly identified as weeds and removed.
 This may be due to similarities in leaf shape, flower colour, growth habits or fruit types.

 If in doubt, don’t pull it out!